PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/architecture.md

 #### Snapshotter Computes
 * `eth_uniswapv2`: Pooler implementation for the Uniswap v2 dashboard
 * `eth_uniswapv2_lite`: Pooler implementation for the Uniswap v2 dashboard but without the calculation of complex aggregate data points from scratch.
+* `eth_uniswapv3`: Pooler implementation for the Uniswap v3 dashboard
 * `aave`: Pooler implementation for the Aave v3 dashboard
 * `aave-lite`: Pooler implementation for the Aave v3 dashboard but without the calculation of complex aggregate data points from scratch.
 * `zkevm_quests`: Implementation for Quests on Polygon zkEVM